-The PTIF is not registered with the SEC as an investment company.
 The PTIF is authorized and regulated by the Money Management Act, Section 51-7, Utah Code Annotated, 1953, as amended.
 The Act established the Money Management Council which oversees the activities of the State Treasurer and the PTIF and details the types of authorized investments.
-Deposits in the PTIF are not insured or otherwise guaranteed by the State of Utah, and participants share proportionally in any realized gains or losses on investments.
+The Act authorizes only high-grade securities; therefore, credit risk is very low except in the most unusual and unforeseen circumstances.